 - 7 cups low sodium vegetable broth, divided (more if you want a looser or thinner consistency)

 - 4 handfuls baby spinach, about 3 or 4 loosely packed cups

-- To a small pot, add cashews, along with 2 cups of water.
+- To a small saucepan, add cashews and 2 cups of water.
 Bring to a simmer and cook 15 to 20 minutes or until cashews have softened.
-Drain & rinse.
+Drain and rinse.
 In a blender, blend cashews with ½ cup of veggie broth and nutritional yeast until smooth (stop to scrape sides of blender, as necessary).
 Set aside.Note: A high-powered blender works best here for the smoothest consistency.
 Note: If you'd rather not use the cashew cream, you can omit OR stir in 1 cup of half-and-half or heavy cream instead.

 Vegetable Rice Soup